 Coccydynia is pain in or around the area of the coccyx, also called the tailbone.

 The classic symptom is pain when pressure is applied to the tailbone, such as when sitting on a hard chair.
-Symptoms usually improve with relief of pressure when standing or walking.
+Symptoms usually improve when pressure is relieved when standing or walking.

 Other symptoms include: